Boondi raita | boondi ka raita

 Instructions

-• Firstly keep all the ingredients ready and keep aside
+• Firstly, keep all the ingredients ready and keep them aside

-• Add 1 tablespoon of water and mix well to make a smooth curd
+• Add 1 tbsp of water and mix well to make a smooth curd

 • Furthermore, add all the spice powders and salt one by one and whisk everything well